-The Invitation is Important: We find that the simple act of inviting patients to read their notes means a lot to many of them.
-Our research has shown that patient satisfaction and trust improve with note sharing, and that patients traditionally considered among the most vulnerable report the biggest change in the clinician-patient relationship, even with as little as one shared note.
+The Invitation alone is important

+We find that the simple act of inviting patients to read their notes can in itself mean a lot.
+Our research has shown that patient satisfaction and trust improve with note sharing.
+Patients who have traditionally been considered among the most vulnerable report the biggest change in their relationship with their health professional, with as little as one shared note.